firebitsbr/everpuzzle/README.md

 ## How to Build
 1. [Install Rust](https://www.rust-lang.org/en-US/install.html)
 2. Clone / Download this repository into a folder
+3. Download the SDL2 development .dll and .lib and put them next to the src folder https://www.libsdl.org/download-2.0.php
-3. Open a command prompt / terminal inside the folder and run: cargo run (Downloading all crates will take some time...
+4. Open a command prompt / terminal inside the folder and run: cargo run (Downloading all crates will take some time...
 2-10 minutes)

 If you get errors, make sure to update your Rust version before creating issues here!
 To do that, run `rustup update`.
 On Linux, make sure that Amethyst's dependencies are installed (see [Amethyst's documentation](https://www.amethyst.rs/book/latest/getting-started.html#required-dependencies) for more info).